9 Pretty Easy Tips To Save For Your Next Holiday

 It’s also surprisingly satisfying to haul the heavy bags of coins to the bank to be counted – you sort of feel like the Hamburglar.

 3 / 9

 Speaking of your morning coffee – stop it.
 Try and convince yourself that, no matter how delicious it might be, it’s an addiction that’s draining your wallet.
 With an average price of roughly $3.50 for a cappuccino in Australia, six of those bad boys a week is costing you $21, or about $105 a month.
-You could fly from Sydney to Melbourne for that.
+Saving that, rather than spending, could mean the cost of a flight from Sydney to Melbourne.
 Over six months?
 Cut out the takeaway coffee and you’ve pocketed over $600.
 If you must still caffeinate – instant coffee isn’t *that* bad ¯\_(ツ)_/¯.

 4 / 9